shelmangroup/github-rulla-nycklar/README.md

 ###### Create Github secrets
 In project were we run the github action we need secrets.
-All secrets needs to be base64 encoded not the project id!.
+Some secrets needs to be base64 encoded see list.

-base64 encode file and copy to osx clipboard `cat credentials.json | base64 | pbcopy`
+NOTE. to base64 encode a file and copy to osx clipboard `cat credentials.json | base64 | pbcopy`

 - Secret name `GCP_PROJECT_ID` string of project id were the service account lives
 - Secret name `GCP_SA_KEY` base64 encoded contect of the service account json